Come Dine with Me

 Come Dine with Me is a British reality series that has aired on Channel 4 since 10 January 2005 and is narrated by Dave Lamb.
-As of July 2020, there have been 45 series.

 Format

-The show features five amateur chefs who live in the same town or area, who each host a three-course dinner party for the other contestants at their own home.
-Each competitor then rates the host's food and hosting skills during the taxi journey home, with the highest-scoring chef winning £1,000 cash.
+The original format features four/five amateur chefs who live in the same town or area, who each host a three-course dinner party for the other contestants at their own home over successive episodes.
+Each competitor then rates the host's food and hosting skills during the taxi journey home, with the highest-scoring chef winning £1,000 cash at the end of the four/five-episode cycle.
+If more than one competitor receives the highest tied score, the cash is divided between them.
 The show often features guests with clashing personalities.

-The episodes featuring the same group of chef contestants are broadcast in sequence.
-Early series included groups of four chefs rather than five.
+Episodes produced for primetime broadcast feature four contestants over a single hour-long episode.

-Dave Lamb provides a voiceover which sometimes includes sarcastic comments on the chefs' food and interior design.
+Dave Lamb provides a voiceover, which sometimes includes sarcastic comments on the chefs' food and interior design.

+Notable moments

-A 2016 episode attracted particular attention, when contestant Peter Marsh made ungracious remarks upon losing to the winning contestant Jane.
+A 2016 episode attracted particular attention, when contestant Peter Marsh made remarks upon losing to the winning contestant Jane, who was rude to Peter and effectively sabotaged his hosting round for her to win the £1000 prize.
 He said to her and the other contestants: "What a sad little life, Jane.
 Enjoy the money.
+You ruined my night completely just so you could have the money.
 I hope now you will spend it on getting some lessons in grace and decorum, because you have all the grace of a reversing dump truck without any tyres on."